First of all, why Pi?

 Having proved his method, many mathematicians will use Archimedes’ method to determine more and more digits of Pi.

-Man has found other ways to have fun with Pi: recite as many decimal places as possible!
+Man has found other ways to have fun with maths and Pi: recite as many decimal places as possible!

 There’s even a group of individuals who can list off the first 1000 decimals of Pi (the 1000-club).